RobotLocomotion/drake/tools/release_engineering/dev/README.md

     git clone https://github.com/RobotLocomotion/drake.git
     cd drake

-## Run script for Docker / S3 / GitHub
+## Run script for GitHub / S3

-The next step is to push Docker images, push the official source code archive to GitHub, and mirror the release artifacts to S3.
+The next step is to push the official source code archive to GitHub, and mirror the release artifacts to S3.

 Once your machine is set up, run the `push_release` script as described below: